ryan-ccccc/ryan-c/ArduinoProject.md

 ↓
 nextDirection becomes "left"
 ↓
-Game updates
-↓
-Snake head moves left
+Snake turns left
 ```

-That connection between the hardware input and the existing game controls was the main coding change I made to the base Snake game.
+This helped me understand that receiving data and using data are separate steps.
+Web Serial successfully brought the Arduino command into JavaScript, but I still had to connect that command to the part of the Snake game that actually controls movement.

 ---